alexec/www.alexecollins.com/source/selenium-in-practice/ci.md

 A binary repository is where you store your application once it's build.
-All have a common set of feature, such a security, the ability to search and query artifacts, and a web interface.
+All have a common set of feature, such a security, the ability to search and query artefacts, and a web interface.
 Here are two good ones:

 -   **Nexus** has both a supported commercial version and a free open source version.